NonceGeek/scaffold-rooch/src/app/docs/document.en.md

 ## Asset Security

-All your BTCs are safe, and here’s why.
+All your BTCs are safe, and here’s why:

-If you choose to participate the Grow Bitcoin initiative with Self-Holding, all your BTC are still protected by your Bitcoin wallet private key.
-During the whole process, you won’t be asked to send a single Bitcoin transaction.
+**If you choose to participate the Grow Bitcoin initiative with Self-Holding, all your BTC are still protected by your Bitcoin wallet private key.
+During the whole process, you won’t be asked to send a single Bitcoin transaction.**